 Scholarships

 The West London Chorus offers choral scholarships for aspiring professional singers who wish to develop their choral singing and sight-reading in preparation for university choral scholarships or as a means of broadening their repertoire knowledge.
-The scholarships are open to singers aged 18-30, or students in full or part time music education.
+The scholarships are open to singers aged 18 to 30 or students in full or part time music education.

 There will also be occasional solo/quartet/semi chorus opportunities and a chance for the scholars to receive coaching from the choir’s Musical Director.
-It is expected that choral scholars will also take an active role with social media for the ensemble and generally support the endeavours of the Chorus.
+It’s expected that choral scholars will also take an active role with social media for the ensemble and generally support the endeavours of the Chorus.

 For more information about our choral scholarships, use our Contact Us page or